David-LeK/vietnamese-historical-events/timelines_en.md

 *   **Dec.
 10, 1861:** The righteous army of Nguyen Trung Truc burned the French warship L'Espérance on the Nhat Tao River (Tan An).
 *   **Dec.
 16, 1861:** French forces captured Bien Hoa Citadel.
 *   **Jan.
 7, 1862:** French forces captured Ba Ria Citadel.
+*   **01/02/1862:** Governor Bonard of Cochinchina signed the decision to establish Con Dao prison.
+This marked the beginning of the systematic but also brutal exploitation of this island by the French colonialists.
 *   **Mar.
 23, 1862:** French forces captured Vinh Long Citadel.
 *   **Jun.
 5, 1862:** The Hue court signed the Treaty of Nham Tuat, officially ceding the three eastern provinces of Cochinchina (Gia Dinh, Dinh Tuong, Bien Hoa) and Con Lon island to France.
 *   **Aug.
 1863:** The Hue court sent a delegation led by Phan Thanh Gian to France to negotiate the redemption of the three eastern provinces, but it failed.